leotam/leotam.github.io/_posts/2016-01-04-DIGITScardiac.markdown

 Non-classification datasets may be created in DiGITS through the "other" type of datasets.
 For these datasets, DiGITS expects the user to provide a set of LMDB databases.
 Note that since labels may be vectors (or matrices), it is not possible to use a single LMDB database to hold the image and its label.
 Therefore, DiGITS expects one LMDB database for the images and a separate LMDB database for the labels.

-Code snippet showing how the LMDB is created in Python:
+Writing the LMDB in Python:

 {% highlight python %}
 def _write_to_lmdb(db, key, value):